gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 ```

 The reference cycle is broken.
+Every time the button is clicked, `glib::clone` tries to upgrade the weak reference.
-If we now click on one button and the other button is not there anymore, the closure will simply not be called.
+If we now for example click on one button and the other button is not there anymore, `upgrade` will return `None`.
+Per default, it immediately returns from the closure with `()` as return value.
+In case the closure expects a different return value or a panic is preferred `@default-return` or `@default-panic`.
+For more information about `glib::clone`, please have a look at the [docs](https://docs.rs/glib/latest/glib/macro.clone.html).

-Notice however that we kept the *strong* reference to `number`.
+Notice that we kept the *strong* reference to `number`.
 If we had a *weak* reference, no one would have kept `number` alive and the closure would have never been called.
 Thinking about this, `button_increase` and `button_decrease` are also dropped at the end of the scope of `on_activate`.
 Who then keeps the buttons alive?